 Bettner has also studied how the intricacies of financial reporting can express themselves through music.
 He and his colleagues converted raw stock performance data into musical scores, which when played through a digital synthesizer provided sensory insight that helped signal the direction in which a stock's price was about to move.
 The study was presented at several academic conferences and was published in an international accounting journal.

 Bettner says Bucknell's commitment to the liberal arts motivates him to experiment with interdisciplinary approaches to his teaching and his scholarship.
-These interdisciplinary approaches appear to be highly effective, he says, citing that Bucknell's School of Management students routinely have one of the highest pass rates in the state on the uniform CPA examination.
+These interdisciplinary approaches appear to be highly effective, he says, citing that Bucknell's College of Management students routinely have one of the highest pass rates in the state on the uniform CPA examination.
 Moreover, Bucknell students do extremely well in national case study competitions sponsored each year by Johnson & Johnson and PricewaterhouseCoopers.
 "Although Bucknell is often the smallest school invited to compete," says Bettner, "we make it all the way to the national finals on a regular basis."

 Posted September 5, 2013